jonagill/ConditionalField/README.md

 2. Add a new Scoped Registry (or edit the existing OpenUPM entry) to read:
     * Name: `package.openupm.com`
     * URL: `https://package.openupm.com`
-    * Scope(s): `com.jonagill.conditionalfield`
+    * Scope(s): `com.jonagill.conditionalfield` and `com.jonagill.unityinternalaccess`
 3. Click Save (or Apply)
 4. Open Window/Package Manager
 5. Click the + button
-6. Select Add package by name...
+6. Select `Add package by name...` or `Add package from git URL...`
-6. Click Add
+7. Enter `com.jonagill.unityinternalaccess` and click Add
+8. Repeat steps 6 and 7 with `com.jonagill.conditionalfield`

 ## Basic usage
 To mark a field as conditionally displayed, simply add the `[Conditional]` attribute to it, as below: